 Users may occasionally need to re-execute a failing module in the event that the reason for the failure may self-resolve over time.
-As there is no direct handling directive which addresses this issue, refer to the below for two workaround methods.
+As there is no direct handling directive that addresses this issue, refer to the below for two workaround methods.

 Using the Break directive